imperva/dsfkit/README.md

 eDSF Kit offers several deployment modes:

-* **CLI Deployment Mode:** This mode offers a straightforward deployment option that relies on running a Terraform script on the deployment client's machine which must be a Linux machine.
+* **CLI Deployment Mode:** This mode offers a straightforward deployment option that relies on running a Terraform script on the user's computer which must be a Linux/Unix machine, e.g, Mac.

   For more details, refer to [CLI Deployment Mode](#cli-deployment-mode).
-* **Installer Machine Deployment Mode:** This mode is similar to the CLI mode except that the Terraform is run on an EC2 machine which the user creates, instead of on the deployment client's machine.
-This mode can be used if a Linux machine is not available, or eDSF Kit cannot be run on the available Linux machine, e.g., since it does not have permissions to access the deployment environment.
+* **Installer Machine Deployment Mode:** This mode is similar to the CLI mode except that the Terraform is run on an EC2 machine that the user launches, instead of on their computer.
+This mode can be used if a Linux/Unix machine is not available, or eDSF Kit cannot be run on the available Linux/Unix machine, e.g., since it does not have permission or network access to the deployment environment, or if the user doesn't want to install additional software on their computer.

   For more details, refer to [Installer Machine Deployment Mode](#installer-machine-deployment-mode).
 * **Terraform Cloud Deployment Mode:** This mode makes use of Terraform Cloud, a service that exposes a dedicated UI to create and destroy resources via Terraform.
-  This mode can  be used in case we don't want to install any software on the deployment client's machine.
-It can be used to demo DSF on an Imperva AWS Account or on a customer’s AWS account (if the customer supplies credentials).
+  This mode can  be used for purposes similar to the Installer Machine Deployment Mode, but it is usually used by advanced users.

   For more details, refer to [Terraform Cloud Deployment Mode](#terraform-cloud-deployment-mode).

 The first step in the deployment is to choose the deployment mode most appropriate to you.
 If you need more information to decide on your preferred mode, refer to the detailed instructions for each mode [here](#deployment).

-## Prerequisites
+## Deployment Prerequisites

 Before using eDSF Kit to deploy DSF, it is necessary to satisfy a set of prerequisites.

 1. Create an AWS User with secret and access keys which comply with the required IAM permissions (see [IAM Permissions for Running eDSF Kit section](#iam-permissions-for-running-edsf-kit)).
 2. The deployment requires access to the DSF installation software.
 [Click here to request access](https://docs.google.com/document/d/1Ci7sghwflPsfiEb7CH79z1bNI74x_lsChE5w_cG4rMs).
-3. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Git [here](https://git-scm.com/downloads).
+3. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), install [Git](https://git-scm.com).
-4. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), download Terraform [here](https://www.terraform.io/downloads).
+4. Only if you chose the [CLI Deployment Mode](#cli-deployment-mode), install [Terraform](https://www.terraform.io).
 It is recommended on MacOS systems to use the "Package Manager" option during installation.
-5. Latest Supported Terraform Version: 1.5.x.
+5. Latest Supported Terraform Version: 1.6.x.
 Using a higher version may result in unexpected behavior or errors.
 6. [jq](https://jqlang.github.io/jq/) - Command-line JSON processor.
 7. [curl](https://curl.se/) - Command-line tool for transferring data.